Nail Psoriasis: Symptoms, Causes & Treatment

 5. Diet

-In addition, it is important to increase your consumption of fruits, vegetables and fruits that are rich in omega-3, like flaxseed, salmon, tuna, nuts and chestnuts.
+It is also important to eat more fruits, vegetables, and foods rich in omega-3.
+These include flaxseed, salmon, tuna, walnuts, and chestnuts.